jmquigs/ModelMod/Docs/userguide/README.md

 important game-compatibility information.
 Later sections go into more detail about the types of mods you can do, and some of the limitations of the system.

+## Caution / Disclaimer

+ModelMod is a back-door method of getting alternate art into a game.
+Many games specifically prohibit use of this kind of program in their terms of service.
+That's the one that you "agreed" to when you installed the game.

+The risk is greatest with MMOs; depending on the attitude of the game developer and/or publisher, using ModelMod may be totally fine, or it may get your account banned.
+The developer can detect the use of ModelMod, provided they are willing to make changes to their game to do so.

+In other words, use at your own risk.
+I don't recommend using ModelMod with any game that has onerous T.O.S., which includes most MMOs, without prior consent of the copyright holder.

 ## Game compatibility

 ModelMod is not compatible with all games.
 This is because it makes